Housing, Income and Benefits

 Young people can receive direct payments from the age of 16.

-You can discuss your Personal Budget with whoever supports you from Children's Disability Team, or NHS.
+You can discuss your Personal Budget with whoever supports you from Children's Disability Service (CDS), or the NHS.

 Disabled Facilities Grants

-Disabled Facilities Grants are funded by your local borough council (such as Eastbourne, Lewes, Rother or Wealden), and can support adaptations in the home to make it more suitable for disabilities.
-Though the grant is funded by the borough councils, it can only be accessed through a needs assessments carried out by Adult Social Care at East Sussex County Council:
+Disabled Facilities Grants are funded by your local borough council.
+This includes Eastbourne, Lewes, Rother or Wealden.
+This grant can support adaptations in the home to make it more suitable for disabilities.
+Access to this grant is only via a needs assessment carried out by Adult Social Care at East Sussex County Council.

 Universal Credit